 Headings may be used within PEN content (e.g. within evidence statements or comments, etc.) to provide additional clarity.
 If used, primary headings should be bolded.
-Secondary headings should be used if a third level of headings is required.
+Secondary headings should be use Italic bold font and bolded and underlined should be used if a third level of headings is required.